 Each of the elementary libraries were given a number of items to establish a Makerspace allowing for hands-on learning.
 These spaces include paper circuitry, simple electronics, LEGO, robotics and more.
 Talk to your campus librarian to find out how your child can take part in this innovative learning.

 In the summer of 2018, Killeen ISD had our first ever STREAM camp for students in grades First through Eighth.
 Offered for one week at each of four elementary campus libraries, students experimented, coded, created, tinkered, crafted and discovered!
-Keep an eye on this spot for more information on the next camp in the summer of 2019!
+Click here for more information on the next camp in the summer of 2019!

 Schoology for Parents